Observations from EVP of North America on Procurement– Dan Collings, May 19th

 Millions of workers worldwide are now working from home, with no return to the office likely in the short-term.
 Quarantine regulations introduced by many countries make foreign travel extraordinarily difficult.
 And industries whose whole business model is based on bringing people together, now find that many people are scared to be near others.

 My point here is that we’re now entering what many are calling the ‘new normal’, where a new pattern of life is established based around the need to manage and mitigate the COVID-19 pandemic.
-This presents challenges for procurement leaders.
+This presents challenges for procurement leaders and consultants.
 Just as the world is having to change, Procurement will need to change too.
 And it’s going to be hard.
 Nobody who is working today has ever experienced anything like this.

 I wanted to offer my thoughts on three challenges that procurement leaders are going to face over the coming months in adjusting to the ‘new normal’.